justinpeh97/singlish-english-nmt/README.md

 ## To do

-Add in English cleaning algorithm \\
+Add in English cleaning algorithm

-Mention News Crawl
+Mention where to put datasets